Skip to content

 Nature of Latvia

-Last summer I had the privilege to spend again some weeks in Latvia.
-The country situated in the center of the Baltics in Northeastern Europe.
-The population is concentrated mostly in the capital Riga and in other larger cities, while the countryside still maintained a lot of charm and beauty which is already gone elsewhere in Europe.
+Last summer I had the privilege to spend some weeks in Latvia again.
+The country is situated in the center of the Baltics in Northeastern Europe.
+The population is concentrated mainly in the capital, Riga, and in other larger cities, while the countryside still maintains a lot of charm and beauty which is already gone elsewhere in Europe.
 Some impressions.

 test